snabble/snabble-ios-sdk/README.md

 pod 'Snabble/Core'
 ```

 instead.
-As with all cocoapods written in Swift, make sure you have `use_frameworks!` in your Podfile.
+As with all cocoapods written in Swift, make sure you have `use_frameworks!` in your `Podfile`.

+In order to use the `twint` and `postFinanceCard` payment methods, you will also need to include `pod 'Snabble/Datatrans'` in your app's `Podfile`.
+During the app's initialization phase you will then need to call `DatatransFactory.initialize()` to add make these methods available.

 ### Carthage